Study: Rats don’t like it when scientists give them cancer - The Beaverton

 ST. CATHARINES – After years of clinical trials a group of researchers at University have conclusively proven that do not enjoy being given cancer.

 “For as long as humanity has known about cancer we have wondered whether rats like having cancer” said lead researcher Dr Sarah McDowd.
 “But for too long arguments have been based on hearsay and anecdotal evidence.
-That’s why it is so important to have rigorous peer reviewed, large sample size studies such as this one.”
+That’s why is so important to have rigorous peer reviewed, large sample size studies such as this one.”

 The study was conducted by analyzing the data of millions of over several decades where rats have been given, or deliberately bred to have, cancer.
 The study found that the non-cancer control group had significantly better temperaments than the cancer ridden group, and also they didn’t die nearly as much.